zstoebs/site/content/projects/quad-build/index.md

 categories = ["personal"]
-tags = ["quads", "cps", "robotics"] description = "Learning about quadcopters by building one." summary = "A life-changing introduction to quadcopters and robotics in which I learned a lot about the quad ecosystem and their constitution.
+tags = ["quads", "cps", "robotics"] description = "Learning about quadcopters by building one." summary = "My introduction to quadcopters and robotics in which I learned a lot about the quad ecosystem and their constitution.
 However, I suggest following a smaller, cheaper, and recent build guide.
-Although my naivete showed through here, my fascination with quads has not soured; check out my [Tello face following and vSLAM project](/projects/tello-slam/)!" draft = false toc = true
+Although my naivete showed through here, my fascination with quads has not soured; check out my [Tello face following and vSLAM project](/projects/tello-slam/)! " draft = false toc = true
 [schema]